Schedule a Contact Lens Exam with our Experienced Optometrists

-As a trusted West Des Moines Optometrist, Huseman Eye Care has helped hundreds of patients see better with contact lenses optimized for their vision needs.
+As your trusted Des Moines and West Des Moines Optometrists, Huseman Eye Care has helpedhundreds of patients see better with contact lenses optimized for their vision needs.
 Contact lenses are a popular option for people who want to enjoy the best vision possible without the need for eyeglasses.
 If you’re thinking about contact lenses, here’s what you should know:

 Contact Lens Exam vs. a "Regular" Eye Exam: What's the Difference?

 A regular comprehensive eye exam focuses on how well you see as well as the health and function of your eyes.
 Based on the results of your eye exam, the eye doctor can determine if you need corrective lenses or if you need treatments to prevent eye damage or vision loss.
 In a contact lens exam, the eye doctor will perform additional evaluations and measurements of your cornea, the clear membrane located on top of the pupil and iris.

 What Happens During A Contact Lens Fitting With An Optometrist In West Des Moines?